HariSekhon/Knowledge-Base/pre-commit.md

 ## Run on changed files in branch

-To reproduce what pre-commit runs in pull requests to debugging getting your PRs to pass, using this script from the [DevOps-Bash-tools](devops-bash-tools.md) repo:
+Reproduce what a pull request check is doing locally to debug and fix your PRs to pass, using this script from the [DevOps-Bash-tools](devops-bash-tools.md) repo:

 ```shell